API Documentation

 new BlissSVGBuilder('LOVE').toJSON(); // codeName: 'B431'

-new BlissSVGBuilder('LOVE').toJSON({ preserve: true }); // codeName: 'LOVE'Indicators in the tree
+new BlissSVGBuilder('LOVE').toJSON({ preserve: true }); // codeName: 'LOVE'Word-level indicator behavior:

 Use for: inspecting parsed structure, storing snapshots, server-side processing.